 Ever since blockchain is known to the public, it’s undeniably one of the ingenious developments worldwide.
 With blockchain’s development, all credits go to the person or group of people behind the pseudonym “Satoshi Nakamoto”.
 In recent years, blockchain has grown into something massive.
 Hence, its popularity yields every person’s curiosity, asking the common question: What is Blockchain?

 If you’re a newbie and interested to know the basics of blockchain, you’ve stumbled on the right platform.
-In this guide, we’ll describe in the simplest way possible to help beginners, like you, understand blockchain, what it is for, and how to apply blockchain in the mainstream.
+In this guide, we’ll describe in the simplest way possible to help beginners, like you, understand blockchain, what it is for, how to find blockchain consultant near me and how to apply blockchain in the mainstream.

 What Is Blockchain?